Atiyakh/Fluxon/README.md

 ## Installation

-- **Just Clone the repository to your local machine and you should be good to go:**
+- **Just Clone the repository to your local machine and you should be good to go**

     ```bash
     git clone https://github.com/AtiyaKh/fluxon.git